 Eight Best Practices to Prevent Workplace Fatalities

-According to the most recent data available from the U.S. Bureau of Labor Statistics, 5,333 people in the United States died from workplace injuries in 2019 – an increase from 5,250 in 2018 and the highest number of workplace deaths since 2007.
+According to recent data available from the U.S. Bureau of Labor Statistics, deaths in the workplace are at record numbers.
 Forty percent of these fatalities were due to transportation incidents and 17 percent resulted from falls.

 To help save lives in the workplace: